Chapter 1 ~ Caetlyn

 Crazy stuff, Shannon.
-Ya know, I hear there have been more incidents around these here parts, more than ever before!
-Could be those new cars put there.
+You know, I hear there have been more incidents around these here parts, more than ever before!
+Could be those new cars out there.

 Is that right, Brett?
-Well, now, I dont know about you, but it could be this weather.
-These past few weeks have been so weird, even the scientists cant figure out what is causing the weather to go abnormally haywyre.
+Well, now, I don’t know about you, but it could be this weather.
+These past few weeks have been so weird, even the scientists cant figure out what is causing the weather to go abnormally haywire.

 Yeah!
-I mean, we havent had a day of simple sunshine, and it hasn’t rained in a long while, even though there are dark, swirling clouds out there and harsh winds ever now and then like never before!!
-Just the other day a nasty, nasty fog came up out of nowhere, right after crazy wind.
+I mean, we haven’t had a day of simple sunshine, and it hasn’t rained in a long while, even though there are dark, swirling clouds out there and harsh winds like never before!!
+Just the other day this nasty, nasty fog came up out of nowhere, right after that crazy wind.
 Starting to make me wonder what’s going on.

-There are times, I admit, that I wonder what it would be like if it was not just him and I. Would it be serene?
+There are moments, I must confess, that I wonder what it would be like if it wouldn’t be merely him and I. Would it be serene?
 No, it couldn’t be.
-I remember how it was with my mother, back when I was really young.
-It was never calm, always some sort of tension in the room, but it wasn’t quite as bad as it is now, I suppose.
-It isnt like he tries to start over, though.
-He is always way to invested in his work, which he never explained to me what he does, and shuts it down immediately when I ask.
-Imagine that, a sixteen year old, who doesnt even know what her own father does for a living!
+I can effortlessly recall how it happened amidst my mothers’ presence, back when I was innocent.
+It was never amicable, invariably some comparative tension in the room; it wasn’t quite as bad as it is now, I suppose.
+It isn’t like he attempts to reestablish blissfulness.
+Conceivably, exercising the old fashion single-fling-hook-up route would be good for him.
+He is always excessively invested in his work (which has never been discussed).
+He shuts it down immediately when I inquire.
+Imagine that, a sixteen-year-old who doesn’t even know what her father does for a living!

-Of course, I must keep in mind that there would be no “giving someone a chance” since we move constantly.
-Just the other month I was in northern Montana, going to school, hoping I’d be able to call it home for once.
-I was poorly mistaken, and now we are in Key Gate, Texas.
-On the other side of the flipping country!
-On our move to Texas, so that I could keep up with my studies, we would rent homes and apartments.
-I found it pointless, but he said he needed to.
-I’ll never understand this man, this man I am forced to call father.
-After all, he does give me food and a place to sleep at night.
-I suppose I cant complain too much.
+I must acknowledge, there would be no “giving someone a chance” since we relocate inconsistently.
+Just the other month, I was in northern Montana, attending school, wishing I’d be able to designate it home for once.
+I was crudely mistaken, as presently we resign in Key Gate, Texas.
+On the opposite side of the flipping country!
+On our move to Texas, we would rent small houses and apartments so I could keep up with my studies.
+I affirmed it unnecessary, but he declared we needed to.
+I’ll never understand this man, this man in which it is mandatory I call father.
+He does give me food and a place to sleep at night; I suppose I can’t complain too much.

-I honestly wish we wouldnt move to Texas, though, especially this place that, as I was growing up before my mother left, it was to be ”forbidden" and I was never to be near it.
-Just a bunch of superstition I say.
-But as we get closer, and closer to the town every corner we turn, I begin to feel a feeling build in the put of my stomach.
-Then, as we enter the town, I feel a strange tingle, that almost hurts with the amount of force and sharpness of it, crawl up my spine.
-I shiver.
+I honestly wish we wouldn’t move to Texas, though, especially this place that I learned was to be ”forbidden” or “forgotten,” I was never allowed near it.
+Just a bunch of old-people wanting to get a kick out of scaring young children with their sickly bedtime stories, I say.
+But as we get nearer and nearer to the town, every corner we turn, I begin to perceive a feeling build in the pit of my stomach.
+Then, as we enter, I feel a newfangled tingling that almost pains me with the amount of force and sharpness of each pang crawl up my spine.
+I shiver involuntarily.

-We pass many houses that all look similar.
-They’re all small and quaint; they have short, square yards, with small gardens across the front of the house, that vary in color and the number of gnomes.
-The color of the shingles and siding are the only things that are different from the structure of the houses.
+We pass many houses that all seem comparable.
+They’re all petite and quaint; they have short, vibrant green, square yards, with small gardens lining the bottom trim, that vary in color and the number of gnomes.
+The color of the shingles is the only thing that is different from the structures.

 After another hour or so of driving around, we are finally here.
 A large house, about three stories high, and with many, many windows.
-However, all the windows are barred off with iron bars that have sharp arrows on the ends.
+All the windows are obstructed with iron bars that have sharp arrows on the upward ends.
 Occasionally, there are windows with small balconies that have the same bars around the platforms.
-The place looks creepy, to say the least; it sticks out like a sore thumb in these neighborhoods, and the houses surround it seem vacant, from the condition they are in.
+The place looks blood-curdling, to say the least; it sticks out like a sore thumb in these neighborhoods, and the houses encompassing it seems vacant, based on the condition they seem to be in.
 “Hey, dad?

 “Yes, Caetlyn?”
-His word are laced with frustration, exhaustion, and sarcasm.
+His words laced with frustration, exhaustion, and sarcasm.

 “Is there a problem?”

-“N-no. I’m just curious, I guess.."
-My voice trails off towards the end, to a near whisper, as I put my head down and fiddle with my shirt, knowing he wont see the fear I feel, as he is still staring at the road, and the few pedestrians on the other side of the street.
+“N-no. I’m just curious, I guess...”
+My voice trails off towards the end, nearly a whisper, as I put my head down and fiddle with the hem of my shirt.
+I know he won’t see the fear I feel, as he is still watching the road and the few pedestrians on the opposite side of this glum street.

 “Well, then, does it matter why I chose it?”

 “I ...
-I dont know.."
-I say looking up, and notice his expression is hard as he looks at me through the rear view mirror, on the windshield.
-I immediately make my face go devoid of emotion, not wanting to give him that satisfaction.
-I see the corners of his lips turn up a little bit, on his clean-shaven face.
-His dark eyes that seem to have a red tinted to them, and look like ash when he is angry, along with his strong body build, height, and dar, clean cut hair causes a shiver to run through my spine just looking at him.
-I immediately am afraid, knowing I crossed a line.
-I avert my eyes, afraid to continue to look at him, as I wait for the impact.
+I don’t know,” I respond peering up, only to notice his expression is unsympathetic as he looks at me through the rearview mirror on the windshield.
+I immediately force my expression-filled features to go devoid of emotion, not desiring to give him that satisfaction he yearns.
+I see the corners of his lips turn up a little bit into a dreadfully distasteful leer, on his clean-shaven face.
+His dark eyes that seem to have a red tint to them and the look of ash when he is angry, along with his robust body, and dark, clean-cut locks cause a shiver to run through my spine (and not the good kind!) just looking at him.
+I instantly filled to the brim with fear, knowing I crossed a line.
+What line?
+I do not know, but most things are “crossing a line” when it comes to him.
+I avert my eyes, hesitant to continue to study him, as I await the impact.

-“Well, it doesnt matter.
+“Well, it doesn’t matter.
 Do you have any other questions?”
-His words come out of his mouth like a hiss, with his dominant, death-defying glare , and demonically deep voice with an accent I have never heard.
-He didnt always have the accent.
-It used to be a regular southern accent.
-Boy, have many things changed since mom left.
-I’m surprised I didnt get smacked, but he probably has something else, like extra work for me to do as punishment for questioning him.
+His words come out of his mouth a hiss, with his dominant, death-defying glower, and demonically deep voice with an accent I have never apprehended.
+He didn’t always possess the articulation.
+It used to be a natural southern accent, for raised in good old Georgia.
+Boy, various things modified since mom bequeathed.
+I’m astonished I didn’t get smacked.
+Alas, he presumably holds something different, like additional tasks for me to fulfill, as retribution for challenging him.

-“No." I say in a small, yet clear voice.
-I just want one normal conversation.
-Just one damn conversation that can be easy.
-But nothing in this life is easy, I suppose.
-He’s just so distant.
-I mean, he has always been distant, but ever since the incident, it has gotten way worse and only continues to escalate.
+“No,” I say in an utterance.
+I want a single sound discussion, just one damn conversation that can be deemed satisfactory.
+But nothing in this life comes easy, I suppose.
+He’s just so reserved.
+I mean, he has always been distant; following the incident, it has grown way graver and only proceeds to escalate.

 “Get out and get your stuff.
 Get unpacking.
 You have work to do.”
-I had a feeling that was what he was going to make me do, instead of hitting me for the public eye to see, so I mentally prepare myself for the workload ahead.
+I had a feeling that was what he was planning for me to do; an alternative to belabor me for the public eye to witness.
+I mentally equip myself for the workload ahead.